Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 -   Icon for "No photo available" image from [Flat Icons](https://www.flaticon.com/authors/flat-icons)
 -   Information for the fixture files are picked up from BestBuy US and Amazon using stock pictures from the manufactors, these are ok to use for educational purpose.
+- back to top button is from W3schools with some alternation in style and minimal in function.

 ### Acknowledgements